-School administrators, teachers and parents work together, guided by a shared commitment to the school.
+School administrators, teachers, and parents work together, guided by a shared commitment to the school.
 Parents and guardians are important partners in a child's education.
-At Yinghua, we ask you to make a commitment to helping your child succeed in school.
+At Yinghua, we ask you to commit to helping your child succeed in school.